mabuchilab/QNET/docs/printing.rst

 that if evaluated results in the exact same expression.

-An alternative, specifically for interactive use, is the :func:`~qnet.printing.tree.print_tree` function.
+An alternative, specifically for interactive use, is the :func:`~qnet.printing.treeprinting.print_tree` function.
 To generate a graphic representation of the tree structure, the :func:`~qnet.printing.dot.dotprint` function produces a graph in the DOT language.